HOW TO CERTIFY

 SFI FOREST MANAGEMENT

 The SFI Forest Management Standard is the largest single forest management certification standard in the world.
-Among its requirements are measures to protect water quality, biodiversity, wildlife habitat, species at risk, and forests with exceptional conservation value.
+Among its requirements are measures to conserve water quality, biodiversity, wildlife habitat, species at risk, and forests with exceptional conservation value.

 The SFI Small-Scale Forest Management Module for Indigenous Peoples and Families applies in Canada.
 It’s designed for landowners and managers in Canada that want a solution for group or individual certification.